Banashri/s3-migrator/README.md

 All the necessary artifacts are added to this repository.

+## Pre-requisites

+* Create a IAM role in each source and destionation AWS account which has full access to S3.
+For destination account, the IAM user is `bucket_relocator` (as per the script).
+* Versioning is enabled in both source and destination.
+* SSE is enabled in buckets.
+If not, you need to adjust the script accordingly.

 ## Steps

 * Create K8s configmap

+You may provide the hard-coded configurations for accounts, buckets or you can populate from the environment variables specified from the cronjob.

 This `configmap` object will store the script which would be run by the cronjob.
 ```